Chagas Disease (cont.)

 During the intermediate or indeterminate phase, the vast majority of adult patients obtain no antiparasitic treatments; however, children in this stage of disease should continue drug therapy.
 The situation with adults may change as new investigations with antiparasitic drug treatments are being done in South America.

 Antiparasitic drug therapy of the chronic phase in adults is controversial.
 As quoted above, the CDC says adults with chronic infection may benefit from drug treatment, but most experts suggest there is no benefit to adults with chronic phase Chagas disease.
 However, treatment of the symptoms of chronic Chagas disease is often necessary and can be life prolonging or lifesaving.
 For example, pacemaker placement or even cardiac transplantation can be lifesaving to some patients who develop arrhythmias or cardiomyopathy.
 Surgical resection of the gastrointestinal tract may help alleviate some gastrointestinal problems.
 In addition, there are many medications available to treat specific arrhythmias and other bowel problems that may be seen in chronic Chagas disease; cardiac and gastrointestinal consultants often can help manage chronic-phase Chagas disease.
+Medication for the treatment of Chagas disease is available only through the CDC.

 Viewers share their comments